joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 Raw paired-end reads were then merged using FLASH [@Magoc2011] using default parameters.
 Finally, additional rRNA and ncRNA sequences were removed using SortMeRNA [@Kopylova2012] using default parameters.
 SortMeRNA was run using eight built-in databases for bacterial, archaeal, and eukaryotic small and large ribosomal subunits and ncRNAs, derived from the SILVA 119 [@Quast2013] and RFAM [@Nawrocki2015] databases.

 Additional information, including all protocols and scripts for RNA analysis, can be found on Github (https://github.com/McMahonLab/OMD-TOILv2).
 Raw RNA sequences can be found on the National Center for Biotechnology Information (NCBI) website under BioProject PRJNA######.

+## Identification of acI SAGs and MAGs

+Novel acI SAGs were identified using partial 16S rRNA genes and a reference taxonomy for freshwater bacteria, as described above.
+To identify acI MAGs, a phylogenetic tree containing all acI SAGs and Actinobacterial MAGs was constructed as described below.
+Actinobacterial MAGs forming a monophyletic group with the acI SAGs were deemed acI MAGs.

 ## Genome Completeness and Phylogenetic Relationships